globus/globus-automate-client/docs/source/globus_action_providers.rst

     or if the server doesn't respond within 5 (five) seconds.

     The text of the failure is included in the error message and can help troubleshoot why the request failed.

+``HTTP_RESPONSE_TOO_LARGE``
+    The HTTP response was larger than 128KB.

+    If you encounter this error when submitting a request for a large number of results then you may be able to overcome this error by filtering results in some way or restricting the amount of information returned per result.

+``HTTP_RESPONSE_TIMEOUT``
+    The HTTP response stayed open for longer than 10 (ten) total seconds.

+    This error differs from ``HTTP_REQUEST_FAILED`` in that the target URL's server responded.
+    However, the server failed to transfer its results with 10 (ten) seconds.
+    It may be that the target URL is triggering a computationally-expensive operation.
+    In this situation you will need to find a way to reduce the delay in the target URL's response.

 ``HTTP_RESPONSE_NOT_JSON``
     At this time, all HTTP requests must return valid JSON.